 Runners & Riders

-The horses listed here are NOT YET guaranteed a place in the Randox Health Grand National 2019.
-The full race line-up will not be finalised until the day before the Grand National.
-Non-Runner, No Bet rules apply with Betfred.
+The horses listed here ARE guaranteed a place in the Randox Health Grand National 2019.
+The full race line-up has been declared for the 2019 Grand National.
+Non-Runner, No Bet rules apply with PADDY POWER.

-Odds listed on this page are taken from Betfred on 19/02/2019.
+Odds listed on this page are taken from Paddy Power on 05/04/2019.
 Check the odds with your Bookmaker before placing a bet as fluctuations can occur.
 Full Terms and Conditions for the promotional bet offers can be found on the respective websites – please read them before signing up.

 Grand National Race Information